Untold Festival: Untold Chapter 11: One

 The eleventh edition of the festival will mark a new era of Untold and will take place between 6 and 9 August 2026.
 The first tickets were put on sale on 9 August 2025.
+On 3 February 2026, it was announced the first wave of artists: Flo Rida, Swae Lee, The Chainsmokers, Kygo, Lost Frequencies, Sebastian Ingrosso, Marshmello, Steve Aoki, Afrojack, R3hab and more.
+On 4 February Martin Garrix was added in the line-up.
+On 5 February Lewis Capaldi was announced as headliner of this edition.